This section provides an overview of the Romanian Trade Register, kept by the Ministry of Justice – National Trade Register Office

 (3) The documents referred to in paragraph (2) may also be requested and issued by post.

-(1) Registration and mentions have effects on third parties as from the date they are entered in the Trade Register or published in Part IV of the Official Gazette of Romania, or in another publication, as provided for by law.
+(1) Registration and mentions may be enforced against third parties as from the date they are entered in the Trade Register or published in Part IV of the Official Gazette of Romania, or in another publication, as provided for by law.

-Moreover, companies are subject to special provisions in this respect, i.e. Articles 50-53 of Law No 31/1990 on companies, republished, as amended:
+Moreover, companies are subject to special provisions in this respect, i.e. Articles 50-53 of Companies Law No 31/1990, republished, as amended:

 Article 12(1) of Law No 26/1990 on the Trade Register, republished, as amended, states as follows: